Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

 ### Accessing Stripe using Stripe API and API Key

-You need first to check that Stripe is set to use the 2022-11-15 API version [Refer to](https://stripe.com/docs/libraries/set-version)
+You need first to check that Stripe is set to use the 2022-11-15 API version Refer to [this page](https://stripe.com/docs/libraries/set-version).

 For Amplify to be able to access Stripe account, an API key is required.
 For security constraints we will use a restricted API Key with the minimum access possible: Customer:Write and Invoices:Write rights.